iceclassic/mude/book/intro.md

 > it is not shown in the plot, but this guesses are from two groups, MUDE Students, and people in  'MUDE lunch meetings'.
 > As we have two populations we can use statistical test to determine
-> :          Are the two population samples different ( compare mean, stv of residuals).
+> :          Are the two populations different ( compare mean, stv of residuals).
 Same population? one better than other?

 There is a lot of room for improvement!!!
 ## Scope